shailenmishra/minimal-light/index.md

 - You measure writing largely from the lens of grammatical and idiomatic accuracy.
 While these aspects can be important depending on the context, writing is much more than such local concerns.
 - You want me to catch and point out every error in your writing.
 Countless research shows that such a time-consuming endeavor has a very low ratio of benefit for a novice writer.
 More critically though, such a proverbial "bloodbath" can easily turn off a writer and dent their confidence for good.
 I tend to be selective with my feedback, and as I have said above, I keep in mind the "big picture stuff."
 Students find the learning process manageable that way and they make powerful progress in time.
 - You're looking for a quick fix.
 Writing is a _process_.
 Like every other discipline, writing takes years to get good at and find confidence in.
 And in the meantime, we need to take learning for what it needs to be: a thing to value, enjoy, and celebrate.

+## Contact Me

+Reach out to me at shailen.mishra (at) gmail.com.
+You can also find some of my thoughts on teaching at [my blog](https://shailenmishra.com/category/#/teaching).